Equity Scholarship applications for mid year 2018

 Who can apply for an Institution Equity Scholarship?

 You can apply for an IES through SATAC if:

-- You have been made an offer to commence study in 2018 at the University of Adelaide or the University of South Australia, or
+- You have been made an offer to commence study in mid year 2018 at the University of South Australia, or

-- You will be continuing a course of study at the University of South Australia in 2018 that you commenced prior to January 2018, and
+- You will be continuing a course of study at the University of South Australia in the second half of 2018 that you commenced prior to July 2018, and

 - You will be enrolling in a Commonwealth Supported Place (CSP).
 Full-fee paying international students are not eligible.